open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 After you've added your component to the page, you see the template we added rendered on the screen.

 <aside class="notice">
-LitElement offers a lot more features than just rendering templates.
-We will look into those in the next codelab.
+LitElement offers a lot more features than just rendering templates, check out our <a href="https://open-wc.org/codelabs/">other codelabs</a> for that.
 </aside>

 <details>